 But this feeding routine may be a problem for some cats.
 Some might consume more food than they require if they frequently have accessibility to an unlimited food supply, which is going to lead to weight gain and subsequent problems with health.
 One other possible problem is that for this feeding routine to work, you have to leave food out for the cat all of the time, which may attract raccoons, rodents, or insects.

 Portion Controlled, Scheduled Feedings

 A different approach to feeding a cat includes feeding the cat at set times all throughout the day with an established quantity of food.
-The quantity of feedings may vary based upon your individual routine anywhere from 1 – 3 feedings a day.
+The number of feedings may vary based upon your individual routine anywhere from 1 - 3 feedings a day.

 Sara Redding Ochoa, DVM was raised in north Louisiana.
 She graduated from LA Tech in 2011 with a degree in animal science.
 She then moved to Grenada West Indies for veterinary school.
 She completed her clinical year at Louisiana State University and graduated in 2015 from St. George’s University.
 Since veterinary school she has been working at a small animal and exotic veterinary clinic in east Texas, where she has experience treating all species that walk in the hospital.
 In her free time, she likes to travel with her husband Greg, bake yummy desserts and spend time with her 4-legged fur kids, a dog Ruby, a cat Oliver James “OJ”, a rabbit BamBam and a tortoise MonkeyMan.

 P.S.
 We Love You!